Yarr/Yarr/docs/pcie.md

 # PCIe FPGA card Installation and Setup

-Two kinds of setups have to be distinguished, those that use Series 7 FPGAs (XpressK7, KC705, TEF1001) and those that use the Spartan 6 (CENR SPEC).
+Two kinds of setups have to be distinguished, those that use Series 7 FPGAs (XpressK7, KC705, TEF1001) and those that use the Spartan 6 (CERN SPEC).
 If in doubt see picture below for identification:

 ![Supported PCIe cards](images/pcie_cards.png)